ghevcoul/quantumgeranium/_posts/2020-09-05-taking-a-risk.md

 I had actually been embedded in this team since the beginning of the year as part of a collaboration between them and Research to develop new algorithms for change detection in the map, so when I transferred the only thing that really changed for me was reporting to a new manager -- I was still a research engineer doing algorithm development, only now it was on a mixed team of research and software engineers.
 The project was wrapping up the preliminary research at the end of the summer and we were looking ahead to stabilizing the code and productionizing our deployment in the fall.

-So, this was the situation when the new director took over on September 1.
+So, this was the situation when the new director took over on September 1st.
-She is based in our Boulder office and has people spread across Boulder, Chicago, and Berkeley on the team.
+She is based in our Boulder office and has people spread across the country in Boulder, Chicago, and Berkeley on the team.
 Sometime in September 2019, she came to visit the Berkeley office to get a chance to meet us.
 During that visit, she scheduled one-on-one meetings with each of us and it was during that first face-to-face interaction that I took a risk that paid off.
 There was the usual get to know you questions, "what are you working on?", "how long have you been with the company?", etc.